ibm-cloud-docs/containers/cs_cluster_plan_network.md

 * [Virtual Routing and Forwarding (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud): VRF enables all the private VLANs and subnets in your infrastructure account to communicate with each other.
 Additionally, VRF is required to allow your workers and master to communicate over the private service endpoint, and to communicate with other {{site.data.keyword.cloud_notm}} instances that support private service endpoints.
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 To enable VRF, run `ibmcloud account update --service-endpoint-enable true`.
 This command output prompts you to open a support case to enable your account to use VRF and service endpoints.
 VRF eliminates the VLAN spanning option for your account because all VLANs are able to communicate.</br></br>
 When VRF is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with the cluster worker nodes.
 You can isolate your cluster from other systems on the private network by applying [Calico private network policies](/docs/containers?topic=containers-network_policies#isolate_workers).</dd>
-* [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning): If you cannot or do not want to enable VRF, such as if you do not need the master to be accessible on the private network or if you use a gateway device to access the master over the public VLAN, enable VLAN spanning.
-For example, if you have an existing gateway device and then add a cluster, the new portable subnets that are ordered for the cluster aren't configured on the gateway device but VLAN spanning enables routing between the subnets.
+* [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning): If you cannot or do not want to enable VRF, such as if you do not need the master to be accessible on the private network or if you use a gateway appliance to access the master over the public VLAN, enable VLAN spanning.
+For example, if you have an existing gateway appliance and then add a cluster, the new portable subnets that are ordered for the cluster aren't configured on the gateway appliance but VLAN spanning enables routing between the subnets.
 To enable VLAN spanning, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan spanning get` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
 You cannot enable the private service endpoint if you choose to enable VLAN spanning instead of VRF.

 </br>